anymod/guide/docs/guide/react.md

 lang: en-US
 ---

-# Use Anymod in a React project
+# Use AnyMod in a React project

 ## Setup